aiforged/docs/docs/custom-service-code/custom-code-utility-duplicate-document-check.md

    ![](../assets/image%20%2814%29.png)
 4. Save.

-{% hint style="info" %}
+!!! info
     Recommendation: Position this Custom Code utility as a post-processor (execute after the parent) to prevent duplicates from flowing into downstream steps.
-{% endhint %}

 ***